 - Contact us

-For all other returned items not bearing a customs declarations form, the Postal Service will, upon request, refund postage and fees on mail returned due to the suspension of service, or the sender may remail them with the existing postage once service to Guatemala has been restored.
-When remailing under this option, customers must cross out the markings “Mail Service Suspended — Return to Sender.” (posted 11/29/16)
+Mail service to Guatemala has been restored after a temporary suspension.
+All classes of mail are being accepted.
+For items not bearing a customs declarations form that were returned due to the suspension of service, the sender may remail them with the existing postage now that service to Guatemala has been restored.
+When remailing under this option, customers must cross out the markings “Mail Service Suspended — Return to Sender.” (posted 3/15/17)